 Westernport Water is committed to delivering improved water quality and reliable service to our customers and community.

 The theoretical useful life of the San Remo Basin liner and the cover is 20 years.
-Anything beyond that poses risk to continuity of water supply and water quality due to deterioration.
-Replacing the liner and the floating cover at its end of life will:
+Anything beyond that poses a risk to continuity of water supply and water quality due to deterioration.

-- reduce the risks associated with deterioration of the current liner cover
+- reduced the risks associated with deterioration of the current liner cover

-- ensure adequate water capacity is maintained within our network during peak periods
+- ensured adequate water capacity is maintained within our network during peak periods

 Please email email@example.com or call 1300 720 711 if you would like more information about the project.